seqscope/NovaScope/docs/getting_started/job_config.md

 #    precision: 2           ## specify the number of digits to store spatial location (in um, 0 for integer)
 #    min_pixel_per_unit: 10 ## specify a minimum UMI count of output hexagons
 #    char:                  ## specify the characteristics for the hexagons
-#      - solofeature: gn    ## specify the genomic feature to create hexagon
+#      - solo_feature: gn    ## specify the genomic feature to create hexagon
-#        hexagonwidth: 24   ## specify the size for a hexagonal grid
+#        hexagon_width: 24   ## specify the size for a hexagonal grid
-#        segmentmove: 1     ## Specify if the SGE is based on overlapping hexagons or non-overlapping hexagon.
+#        segment_move: 1     ## Specify if the SGE is based on overlapping hexagons or non-overlapping hexagon.
 The default value 1 will create non-overlapping hexagons.

 ```